iprowriter/bikex/README.md

 on the root folder (bikex) run `npm install`.
 This will install all the packages and dependencies used for this project.

 # Step 2: Install node modules again on the client (frontend) folder
 You will still need to install another node_modules on the clientside.
-Therefore, go to or cd into bikeshop folder and run `npm install`
+Therefore, go to or cd into 'bikeshop folder' and run `npm install`

 # Step 3:  Start the Server
 Now that you have installed all the necessary modules, packages, and dependencies, it is time to start the server and run the project.